MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 in programing, we have a concept called **'Cohesion'**, it means that things that are related should be next to each others, things that are unrelated should be separate. if ListGroup component will be dependent on its css files, if tomorrow we wanna share that files, we'll go to 2 different folders and share 2 separate files.

-There is a "rd approach, we can put the component and its css file in a seperate folder, it will have all the materials or all the buildings block of the component, a css and ts file.
+There is a 3rd approach, we can put the component and its css file in a seperate folder, it will have all the materials or all the buildings block of the component, a css and ts file.

     NOTE: moving the file will cause the import statment to breack, we need to fix the issue by going to the 'App' component and change the import statment.